We don’t need everyone to resist authoritarianism. We just need enough.

 It’s been proven across the world: when ordinary people fill the streets in disciplined, nonviolent protest, governments listen.
 Dictators flee.
 Laws change.
 Nations reshape themselves.

-This isn’t theory.
-It’s data.
+This isn’t just theory, but actual hard data.
 Political scientist Erica Chenoweth studied every major resistance campaign of the 20th century.
 The pattern was unmistakable: nonviolent movements were about twice as successful as violent ones.
 And in every single case where at least 3.5% of the population joined sustained, peaceful protest, the movement succeeded.

 That number isn’t as big as it sounds.
 In the United States, it’s about 12 million people.
 Enough to shift the direction of a nation.